Galladite27/ONScripter-EN/README.md

 This mode is still experimental; please report bugs to [@Galladite27](https://github.com/Galladite27) or [@lightbinder](https://github.com/lightbinder), but preferably Galladite.
 Please check the [BUGS](https://github.com/Galladite27/ONScripter-EN/blob/master/BUGS) file first to see if it is a known issue.

 ## Variable screen resolutions
-(This section will be updated soon:tm:)
+(This section will be updated soon :tm: )

 As of commit [7294ad3](https://github.com/Galladite27/ONScripter-EN/commit/7294ad36896cda34d47404fc87841948449ce3c3) on 20 October 2023, ONScripter-EN supported variable screen resolutions, allowing for games to present multiple resolution settings and scale and move assets such as sprites accordingly.
 However, this was never actually included in a release version until roughly nine months later, in release (name yet undecided).
 Oops.